8 benefits of space management in the workplace

 7. Protect the wellbeing of your workforce

-As we feel the fallout from the COVID-19 outbreak, there is no question that the pandemic has left a potentially permanent impression on how space is organized in the workplace.
+As we feel the fallout from the COVID-19 outbreak, there is no question that the pandemic has left a potentially permanent impression on how space is organised in the workplace.

 With social distancing firmly fixed in our minds, people will be more conscious than ever about how closely they may be crammed into rooms or communal areas, and the ramifications this could have on their health.
 Companies that don’t take this into consideration could unwittingly present an uncaring attitude towards their staff, and discourage any prospective recruits.

 Only 12% want a return to full-time office work post-COVID, while 72% would prefer a hybrid remote-office model (Slack)